- Aktuell sida:

 - Psychiatrist (MD) (if you need medication)

-How to Know If It’s Working.
+How to Know If Therapy Is Working.

 - You feel listened to: Your therapist should pay attention to what you say and show that they understand.
 You should feel like your words and feelings matter.